Why You Need To Be Spying On Your Competitors

 Once you find out who your competitors are, it’s time to investigate their advertising campaigns.

 Are your competitors buying billboard space at Times Square, going door-to-door, producing commercials, or advertising online?
-Given that it’s 2015, they’re probably at least doing some type of online advertising.
+Given that it’s 2015, they’re probably at least doing some online advertising.

-If they are dabbling into the wonderful world of digital marketing, find out if they’re gaining a wider audience through paid search, display advertising, remarketing, social media, content marketing, email marketing, or some combination of any or all of the above.
+Find out if they’re dabbling into the wonderful world of digital marketing.
+Find out if they’re gaining a wider audience through paid search, display advertising,remarketing, social media, content marketing, email marketing, or some combination of the above.